pangpang20/gaussdb-python/docs/basic/from_pg2.rst

         >>> conn.execute("CREATE DATABASE foo; SELECT 1")
         Traceback (most recent call last):
         ...
-        psycopg.errors.ActiveSqlTransaction: CREATE DATABASE cannot run inside a transaction block
+        gaussdb.errors.ActiveSqlTransaction: CREATE DATABASE cannot run inside a transaction block

     This happens because PostgreSQL itself will wrap multiple statements in a transaction.
 Note that you will experience a different behaviour in :program:`psql` (:program:`psql` will split the queries on semicolons and send them to the server separately).

-    This is not new in Psycopg 3: the same limitation is present in `!psycopg2` too.
+    This is not new in gaussdb: the same limitation is present in `!_GaussDB` too.

 .. _multi-results: